volodalexey/bevy-wasm-ball-shooter/README.md

 Inspired by [ball_shooter](https://github.com/pyrbin/ball_shooter)

-Refactored to use WASM with touch/mouse support
+Main goal is WASM with touch/mouse support

 ## Compile to WASM (WebAssembly) and build for browser